jacksonmccluskey/jacksonmccluskey/README.md

 ### Why Are You?

-⚡ &nbsp; I am a Software Engineer because I love to create digital experiences that enrich people’s lives.
+▸ I am a Software Engineer because I love to create digital experiences that enrich people’s lives.

-⚡ &nbsp; I have a relentless commitment to quality and continuous growth.
+▸ I have a relentless commitment to quality and continuous growth.
 I love to learn, mentor, and work in driven teams.

-⚡ &nbsp; I am engaging with other Prescryptive engineers to develop digital health platforms that empower consumers.
+▸ I am engaging with other Prescryptive engineers to develop digital health platforms that empower consumers.

 ### What Do You Do?